 - Apply for scholarships and grants.

 - If applicable, take advantage of the Federal income tax credits for education expenses.

 - Study part-time to spread the cost of college.
 However, studying less than half-time may impact eligibility for many forms of student aid.

-- If you’re working, ask your employer about study assistance.
+- If you’re working, ask your employer about education assistance.